 Osteogenesis Imperfecta – Dogs affected with OI have lost the flexible part of the bone, which is primarily made of Type I collagen.
 This leads to extremely brittle bones and teeth.

 A health problem that is well documented in Beagles that there is NO test for, is Epilepsy.
 This is a terrible disease and causes seizures, and doesn’t normally present until the dog is over four years old.
-C2R has not seen any epilepsy in our dogs, however, it is present in all Beagle bloodlines, and can pop up anywhere.
-However, there are recent health studies that show a connection between gut health and epilepsy in both humans and dogs, and you can research that to get the best nutrition for your dog.
+C2R has not seen any epilepsy in our dogs, however, Epilepsy is documented in every Beagle bloodline, therefore Epilepsy can present in any Beagle.
+However, there are recent health studies that show a connection between gut health and epilepsy in both humans and dogs, and you can research that to get the best nutrition for your dog, including using probiotics.

 Other issues that we have NOT seen in our bloodlines but can pop up sometimes is Cherry Eye, where the inside lid pops out and needs surgical repair.
 Also allergies, and cancers cannot be tested for and may pop up.
 We do not have any dogs that show any of these problems, and if we discovered any, we would not breed them.

 To combat the health issues, we go our of our way to properly start our puppies – beginning with weaning.
-When the pups are about 3 1/2 weeks old or older, we transition the pups from sucking on mom’s milk to licking up raw goats milk.
+When the pups are about 3 1/2-4 1/2 weeks old or older, we transition the pups from sucking on mom’s milk to licking up raw goats milk.
 Over a period of about a week, we begin to add probiotics, local honey (helps to ward off allergies), Tahini, Spirulina, Ginger, and finally, ground up raw Tripe (cow stomach).
 This natural process develops the muscles and the flora in the digestive track.
 There are health studies that show pups started this way are much healthier adults.
-About a week before the puppies go to their new homes, we begin adding dry dog food kibble, ground up and mixed into the raw goats milk mixture.
-Over that last week they transition to just wetted down kibble and can continue that with the new owners.
+Before the puppies go to their new homes, we begin adding dry dog food kibble, ground up and mixed into the raw goats milk mixture.
+Over a week they transition to kibble that has been moistened with water and can continue that with the new owners.